 Greek Cucumber Salad is so easy to prep up, it’s not really fair.
 I figured that to really hit the nail on the head with flavor, I’d have to do so much more than simply chop up some tomatoes and cucumbers, and add a handful of goodies into it.
 But it’s truly that simple and delicious!
 When it was done, I shoved a big spoonful into Eric’s mouth.
 After tormenting me with silence for at least two minutes, he finally said “I can’t believe it, but it’s perfect.
 Don’t change thing!”
 This salad will g over great when you make and take it to a summer barbecue.
 It’s loaded with so many bright flavors and fresh ingredients, you’re going to love it up so much!

 Grab some tomaters, four to be exact, preferably the Roma variety.
 Cut them right in half, and just scoop out all that water-y flesh.
 This is a personal preference, but I think it makes a bit of a difference… the tomato-fleshy stuff always makes salads a little goopy.
 Wow, I’m being super descriptive for y’all tonight, huh?
 Just know that in my quais-professional opinion, you should scoop it out and toss it.
 It makes it better, I promise.

 Now that we’ve got the tomato situation outta the way, gather your other ingredients:

 - One half Small Red Onion, Diced (if it’s a large red onion you’ve gotta use only 1/4 of it- too much, and it could take over the whole salad)

-- 29 Kalamata Olives, sliced in half… this is about 1/2 cup (I know that 29 is such a weird number, but that’s how many you need to hit the correct nutritional info)
+- 29 Kalamata Olives, sliced in half… this is about 1/2 cup (I know that 29 is such a weird number, but that’s how many you need to hit the nutritional and WW points info)